 To make everything easier, start by making 100g of product.

 By doing this, you don’t have to make any calculations with the ingredients.
 It’s straightforward.
-If the formula says 60% isododecane, weight 60 g.
-Is that simple!
+If the formula says 60% isododecane, the weight is 60 g.
+It’s that simple!

-- Add the dimethicone and then the Bentone gel.
-To exert its full potential, the Bentone gel needs to be dispersed using a high shear mixer (this one is perfect).
+Add the dimethicone and then the Benton gel.
+To exert its full potential, the Benton gel needs to be dispersed using a high shear mixer (this one is perfect).

-- Add the wax, melt it, and let cool down while stirring.
+Add the wax, melt it, and let it cool down while stirring.

-- Add the pigments while always mixing.
-If mixing becomes too difficult after adding the pigments, it’s possible to add them right before the wax when the viscosity is lower.
+Add the pigments while always mixing.
+If the mixing of the pigments becomes too difficult after adding the pigments, it’s possible to add them right before the wax when the viscosity is lower.

-The most difficult thing when making a liquid lipstick, is to achieve the perfect balance between a long-lasting effect and a confortable wear.
+The most difficult thing when making a liquid lipstick is to achieve the perfect balance between a long-lasting effect and a comfortable wear.
 There’s no silver bullet for this.
 My suggestion is to try as many combinations as you can.

-When you increase the trimethylsiloxysilicate, you’re aming at making a completely smudgeproof , waterproof product.
+When you increase the trimethylsiloxysilicate, you’re aiming at making a completely smudge-proof, waterproof product.
 The liquid lipstick will form a hydrophobic film on your skin that gives a drying feel.
 This kind of lipstick usually has a very short list of ingredients, I would say 6 or 7 plus the colorants (for example this one).

 How to remove liquid lipstick

-If you look at this best seller make-up remover, you’ll see that it contains cyclopentasiloxane and isohexadodecane (which is very similar to isododecane).
+If you look at this bestseller make-up remover, you’ll see that it contains Cyclopentasiloxane and isohexadecane (which is very similar to isododecane).

 Have you ever tried to formulate a liquid lipstick?
 Which one is your favorite?
 Let me know in the comments section below